snw35/cloudenv/README.md

 It works in the following way:

 1. The script pulls and starts the cloudenv Docker container on your machine.
-2. It bind-mounts your home directory into the container, passes your user and group IDs from the host machine into the container, and ensures the UID and GID in the container match up.
+2. It bind-mounts your home directory into the container, passes your user and group from the host machine into the container, and ensures all permissions match up.
 3. It runs `ssh-agent` as your user inside the container so it is available to cache ssh credentials if needed.
 4. It starts a bash session inside the container as your user with a custom shell configuration (`/etc/bashrc`).
 5. When you terminate the bash session, it stops and removes the cloudenv container so there are no left-over processes running.